jquense/yup/README.md

 #### `string.matches(regex: Regex, options: { message: string, excludeEmptyString: bool }): Schema`

-An alternate signature for `string.matches` with an options object. `excludeEmptyString`, when true, short circuits the regex test when the value is an empty string
+An alternate signature for `string.matches` with an options object. `excludeEmptyString`, when true, short circuits the regex test when the value is an empty string, making it a easier to avoid matching nothing without complicating the regex.

 ```js
 let schema = string().matches(/(hi|bye)/, { excludeEmptyString: true });